 Paediatric patients >16 years of age are mainly cared for on adult intensive care units and it is acceptable to use the adult policies in this older age group.
-Please also note that the scout project phase II criteria apply only to patients greater than 16 years' age.
+Please also note that any attendance of scout teams should only be considered for patients greater than 16 years' age who are being cared for in adult ITU areas.